 No need to go to Japanese traditional tea houses and pay a fortune to sit cross-legged (try doing that with a lanky teenage boy who suffers from achy legs; I dare you).
 No, instead, go to the 7- Eleven and head to their warming cabinet.

-And all of this on every street corner and in every railway station throughout Japan.
+All of this is on every street corner and in every railway station throughout Japan.

 A three-course lunch and a drink will set you back around $5.
 Now that’s what to eat in Japan if you want a bargain and you can’t face any more noodles or sushi.